Skip to content

 Prolonged Power Outages Can Disable the System

 Most alarm system owners are aware that their systems runs off of electricity, either plugged into an outlet or hard-wired into the building.
 The problem with this is that if the electricity goes out, a breaker flips, or the plug comes loose, the alarm system loses its main source of power.
 Most alarm system owners also are aware that if the electricity fails, their system is backed up with an alarm battery.
-However, what most system alarm system owners are not aware of is that alarm batteries do not have a very long life, and they need to be maintained periodically to work at all.
+However, what most alarm system owners are not aware of is that alarm batteries have a limited lifespan, and they need to be maintained periodically to work at all.
 An old, worn out alarm battery, or one that just is not hooked up right, will not power the system.

 A burglar may take advantage of this, especially in the case of a prolonged power outage caused by a blizzard, flood, hurricane, tornado, or construction.
 Keep in mind, after 12 hours of continuous use in most residential and business systems, the battery is dead.